 Some types of batteries can’t be taken onto planes because there are risks with them exploding, catching fire, leaking acid or caustic chemicals, harming people and property.
 Power banks present a significant risk, particularly when they are used to recharge other devices.

-For more information on the risks associated with lithium batteries please read the Lithium Batteries - The Good, The Bad, and The Ugly(external link) article.
+For more information on the risks associated with lithium batteries please read the Lithium Battery Fires do Happen Here [PDF 170 KB] and Lithium Batteries - The Good, The Bad, and The Ugly(external link) articles.

 You will be asked to relinquish all dangerous or prohibited items found in your carry-on luggage.
 If you refuse: